org-formation/org-formation-cli/docs/articles/org-formation.md

 In the example above you can find the following resources:

 - **MasterAccount**.
 This resource is of type `OC::ORG::MasterAccount` and refers to the AWS Account that contains the AWS Organization resources.
 A MasterAccount resource must be part of your template and it must have an `AccountId` attribute.
 The value of this attribute will be compared with the `AccountId` stored in the state file and the AWS Account deploying changes to in order to prevent mistakes updating the wrong AWS Account.
-Apart from these requirement the MasterAccount can have all the attributes any other Account resource has.
+Apart from this requirement the MasterAccount can have all the attributes any other Account resource has.
 - **OrganizationRoot**.
 This resource, of type `OC::ORG::OrganizationRoot`, is the root object for the hierarchical structure that contains accounts and organizational units.
 This resource can be used to attach Service Control Policies to all of the accounts within the organization.
 - **ProductionOU** and **DevelopmentOU**: These resources, of type `OC::ORG::OrganizationRoot`, are 2 Organizational Units.
 In this example these are contained within the OrganizationRoot.
 Organizational Units can be used to contains AWS Accounts, other Organizational Units and/or apply Service Control Policies to accounts within the Organizational Unit.
 - **ProductionAccount** and **DevelopmentAccount**: These resources, of type `OC::ORG::Account`, are 2 AWS Accounts.
 In this example contained in respectively the ProductionOU and DevelopmentOU Organizational Units.
 The relationship is created by adding a `!Ref` to the `Accounts` attribute of the Organizational Unit.